etingof/talks/fosdem-introduction-to-pyasn1/source/introduction-to-pyasn1.rst

     $ pyasn1gen.py pkcs-1.asn > rsakey.py

-You can also import a pre-compiled module from `pyasn1-package`.
+You can also import a pre-compiled module from *pyasn1-modules*.

 .. code-block:: bash

     $ pip install pyasn1-modules

-Followed by `from rfc2437 import RSAPrivateKey`
+Followed by *from rfc2437 import RSAPrivateKey*

 .. nextslide::